Professor Renata Tyszczuk

 PI Dr Renata Tyszczuk; Co-I Professor Simon Marvin UoS;

-The ‘Scenarios of Climate Change’ Research Network is a collaboration between the School of Architecture and Urban Institute, University of Sheffield and the Mediating Change group of the Open Space Research Centre, The Open University.
-The project intends to test the way in which integrating more culturally rooted contributions into the creation and deliberation of climate change scenarios helps to fill important gaps in the research, policy and public conversation about uncertain futures.
-The Scenarios Network aims to produce a broad picture of how scenarios are used in the discussion of climate change, but also to examine how and why a range of disciplines use scenarios differently.
+The ‘Scenarios of Climate Change’ Research Network was a Culture and Climate Change project in collaboration with the School of Architecture and Urban Institute, University of Sheffield.
+The project convened a series of interdisciplinary seminars.
+The aims were to explore how scenarios are used in the discussion of climate change, but also to examine how and why a range of disciplines use scenarios differently.

-PI Dr Renata Tyszczuk; Co-I Professor Joe Smith, The Open University
+PI Dr Renata Tyszczuk; Co-I Professor Joe Smith (RGS with IBG, formerly The Open University)

-This project established a new approach to arts-science residencies for the co-production of novel scenarios of future climate change.
+This Culture and Climate Change project established a new approach to arts-science residencies for the co-production of novel scenarios of future climate change.
 The project connected emerging cultural work on climate change directly to research into climate change scenarios by eg. Intergovernmental Panel on Climate Change (IPCC) and the United Nations Framework Convention on Climate Change (UNFCCC).
 The project was launched at the UNFCCC Conference of the Parties (COP 21) in Paris in December 2015.
-The project is based at the University of Sheffield, working in partnership with the arts organisations Arts Admin and Free Word Centre, both in London, and the Open University Open Space Research Centre, where the Mediating Change research group is based.
-The project is jointly funded by an R&D IIKE grant from the University of Sheffield and The Ashden Trust (£30K April 2015) and the Jerwood Charitable Trust (£30K July 2015).
+The project was based at the University of Sheffield, working in partnership with the arts organisations Arts Admin and Free Word Centre, both in London, and the Open University Open Space Research Centre.
+The project was jointly funded by an R&D IIKE grant from the University of Sheffield and The Ashden Trust (£30K April 2015) and the Jerwood Charitable Trust (£30K July 2015).

 Updates on the project are available on the Culture and Climate Change website

-PI Professor Joe Smith The Open University; Co-I; PI (UoS) Dr Renata Tyszczuk
+PI Professor Joe Smith (RGS with IBG, formerly The Open University); Co-I; PI (UoS) Dr Renata Tyszczuk

-The AHRC funded Stories of Change research project challenges the terms of public debates about energy issues.
-It seeks to examine areas of conflict, make space for more diverse voices and support a more open public conversation about energy system transitions.
-The project will explore energy transformations of the past, present and future through an innovative mix of social science and humanities research, digital storytelling, short films, and other creative work.
-It will also be generating a publicly accessible collection of ‘stories of change’.
-I am leading one of three strands in the project, ‘Future Works’ based at Sheffield, which explores connections between energy, industry and community in the Derwent Valley region at a range of factory sites.
+The AHRC funded Stories of Change research project set out to challenge the terms of public debates about energy issues.
+It sought to examine areas of conflict, make space for more diverse voices and support a more open public conversation about energy system transitions.
+The project explored energy transformations of the past, present and future through an innovative mix of social science and humanities research, digital storytelling, short films, and other creative work.
+It also generated a publicly accessible collection of ‘stories of change’.
+I led one of three strands in the project, ‘Future Works’ based at Sheffield, which explored connections between energy, industry and community in the Derwent Valley region at a range of factory sites.

 PI Dr Renata Tyszczuk